-- (a) Each permanent employee under the Children's Services Award 2010 shall be paid as follows: - i.
-10.50% above the Award rate for each classification set out in the Award from the next full pay cycle after the approval of this Agreement. - ii.
+- (a) Each permanent employee under the Children's Services Award 2010 shall be paid as follows: - i. \-10.50% above the Award rate for each classification set out in the Award from the next full pay cycle after the approval of this Agreement. - ii.
 11.00% above the Award rate for each classification set out in the Award from the first full pay cycle, one (1) year after 4.1.2(a)(i) commenced. - iii.
-11.50% above the Award rate for each classification set out in the Award from the first full pay cycle two (2) years after 4.1.2(a)(i) commenced. - iv.
-Following this, wage rates will continue to remain at 11.50% above the Award, as adjusted by the Annual National Wage Review variations. - (b) Each permanent employee under the Social, Community, Home Care and Disability Services Industry Award 2010 will be paid at the award rate.
+11.50% above the Award rate for each classification set out in the Award from the first full pay cycle two (2) years after 4.1.2(a)(i) commenced. - i.i.v. , as adjusted by the Annual National Wage Review variations.
+Following this, Wwage rates will continue to remain at 11.50% 10% above the aAward, as adjusted by the Annual National Wage Review variations as varied.